 Wat Benchamabophit is made of Italian carrara marble and looks absolutely majestic.
-If the temple looks familiar to you it’s not a coincidence as its image is featured on the 5 bath coin.
+If the temple looks familiar to you, it’s not a coincidence as its image is featured on the 5 bath coin.
 You can visit this masterpiece every day between 8am and 5.30pm, an entrance ticket costs 20 baht (0.6 USD) per person.

 Chatuchak Weekend Market / Talad Rot Fai Night Market

 There are more than 15,000 stalls in the market and you will find basically anything there.
-Clothes, accessories, jewellery, books, plants, pets, home decorations, furniture – you name it.
+Clothes, accessories, jewelry, books, plants, pets, home decorations, furniture – you name it.
 The easiest option to get there is to take a taxi or order a Grab but you can also take the SkyTrain and get off at the Mo Chit BTS Station.
 The market is open from 6pm until midnight on Friday and between 9am – 6pm on Saturday and Sunday.